 Dota - Tianai Dong

 Hi!
-I am a second-year PhD student, affiliated with Multimodal Language Department at the Max Planck Institute for Psycholinguistics, and Predictive Brain Lab at the Donders Institute (Centre for Cognitive Neuroimaging).
+I am a third-year PhD student, affiliated with Multimodal Language Department at the Max Planck Institute for Psycholinguistics, and Predictive Brain Lab at the Donders Institute (Centre for Cognitive Neuroimaging).
 I am co-advised by Floris de Lange , Lea-Maria Schmitt , Stefan Frank, and Paula Rubio-Fernández .
 I also work closely with Mariya Toneva at the Max Planck Institute for Software Systems.
 I am funded by an IMPRS fellowship.

 If you want to discuss any academia-related topics, please feel free to reach out to me :)

-Email // Google Scholar // Twitter
+Email // Google Scholar // BlueSky

 profile photo